Last modified: 2020-05-21 | Approximate reading time 6 mins

 The permit application can be completed by yourself or you could request that your contractor do it for you.
 However, we’d advise that you work with experts who are specialized in architecture, construction and structures, as building a rooftop terrace require specific knowledge that only professionals will possess.

 Regardless of the city you live in, making sure your rooftop terrace is watertight is incredibly important.
 In order for your rooftop terrace to be in optimal condition, you’ll have to make sure that it is completely waterproof.
-In order to make sure this is the case, you’ll need to follow three main steps.
+To make sure this is the case, you’ll need to follow three main steps.
 First, you must install a vapour barrier that works to protect your new construction from humidity.
 Next, install a thermal insulation product that will serve to insulate the terrace, protecting both from cold or hot temperatures.

 For this step, you can choose from many products including mineral wool, cork, perlite and so forth.
 The third step for rooftop terrace insulation is to add an extra layer that will serve to protect the roof, and thereby the house, from harmful elements such as chemical products and severe weather conditions.